XinshengZhu/SearchSystem/README.md

 # A Small Optimized Search System

 ## Overview
-This project is written and tested entirely on macOS Sequoia throughout the development process.
+This project is written and tested entirely on macOS throughout the development process.
 We also simply test the project on a Ubuntu docker container to ensure the compatibility.
 It may not work on other operating systems without modifications.